crowdsecurity/crowdsec-docs/crowdsec-docs/docs/local_api/bouncers-api.md

 ## Authentication

 :::info
-Remediation Components may be reffered to as "bouncers" within cscli commands.
+Remediation Components will be referred to as "bouncers" within cscli commands.
 :::

 Existing tokens can be viewed with `cscli bouncers list` :